ctrlaltdan/ctrlaltdan.github.io/_posts/2017-10-02-fallacies-of-distributed-computing-bandwidth-is-infinite.md

 ---
 layout: post
-title: Fallacies of distributed computing&#58; Bandwidth is infinite.
+title: Fallacies of distributed computing&#58; Bandwidth is infinite
 ---

 > Ignorance of bandwidth limits on the part of traffic senders can result in bottlenecks over frequency-multiplexed media. <br>